nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 You are given 4 interfaces, and you must implement their functionality in the correct classes.

 There are 3 types of entities and 3 repositories in the application: Subject, Student, University and Repository (SubjectRepository, StudentRepository and UniversityRepository) for each of them:

+## Subject

+Subject is a base class for any type of Subject, and it should not be able to be instantiated.

+### Data

+	Id – int
+		The Id property will take its value upon adding the entity to the SubjectRepository.
+Every new Subject will take the next consecutive number in the repository, starting from 1.
+The property will be set in the AddSubject method from the Controller class.

+	Name - string
+		If the name is null or whitespace, throw an ArgumentException with the message "Name cannot be null or whitespace!"
+		Rate – double
+		The significance of the Subject.